voucherifyio/voucherify-openapi/docs/custom-webhook-sites/introduction-to-webhook.md

 - Notify customers about promotion
 - Send and publish unique codes from campaign
 - Send plain message to customers

+> 📘 Distribution Webhooks
+>
+> Learn more about configuring distribution webhooks from the [Webhook distributions article](https://support.voucherify.io/article/68-webhooks-notifications).

 The documentation of these events contains data for all purposes.
 The objects which are shared between the purposes are marked as `required`.
 The objects which appear only for specific purposes are respectively described.